c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 ## 3. Attach Visual Studio Code to a container

 Visual Studio Code provides a convenient way to develop inside a Docker container using the Remote - Containers extension.
-You can either attach to a running container or let VS Code crete one for you, configuring the `devcontainer.json` for your repository.
+You can either attach to a running container or let VS Code create one for you, configuring the `devcontainer.json` for your repository.

 ### 3.0 Install the Remote - Containers extension

-To attach to a Docker container first of all you need to install the required extension:
+To attach to a Docker container, first you need to install the required extension:

 - Open Visual Studio Code.
 - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.